Healthy Shasta Walks

 Several students recorded their walks to school throughout October and won Jamba Juice certificates.
 The Shasta County school with the highest percent of student participation was Manzanita Elementary School.
 They will be getting a new bike rack.
 Congratulations, Manzanita and all who participated.

 Learn more at Safe Routes to School – healthyshasta.org

 Several shorter challenges will be launched with community partners throughout the year and prizes will be awarded to those who meet their personal step goals.
 Challenges will be posted here and announced through social media.

 Walk with an Expert

-These fun walking adventures highlighting our local area and health are postponed at this time.
+These fun walking adventures highlighting our local area and health are postponed at this time due to COVID-19.

 Local Walking Guides